Welcome to today's edition of the Rush 24-7 podcast.

 Because, ladies and gentlemen, I am America's truth detector.

-If you find it, if you if you find yourself asking, why in the world would this guy be invited anywhere to speak in the United States of America?
+If you find yourself asking, why in the world would this guy be invited anywhere to speak in the United States of America?

 Take a look at who's extending the invitations.

-Columbia University has extended an invitation to Mahmood Ahmadinejad for Friday.
+Columbia University has extended an invitation to Mahmoud Ahmadinejad for Friday.

-Union thugs, uh sorry, union organizers and professors uh listened to Chavez, gave him standing ovations to Cooper Union last night.
+Union thugs, sorry, union organizers and professors listened to Chavez, gave him standing ovations at the Cooper Union last night.

-Now another Harlem Church, much as they extend invitations to Fidel Castro has uh uh extended an invitation to Hugo Chavez.
+Now another Harlem church, much as they extend invitations to Fidel Castro, has extended an invitation to Hugo Chavez.

 A very high-up elite from Princeton University is there with Hugo Chavez right now.